ambiguousname/jackbox-custom-content/Readme.md

 # Using only custom content in a game

 This is not at all recommended.
-If you have less than a certain amount of content for the game to pull from, it might just break entirely.
+If you have less than a certain amount of content for the game to pull from, the game will not continue.
 It's better to mix in your custom content with the existing content.
 If you still want to only use custom content for your game, you can use the "Only Use Custom Content" option from the main menu to delete all existing game content.

 # Making custom content for Blather Round

+NOTE: For reasons you'll see in a second, it's not recommended that you use the "Only Custom Content" option for Blather 'Round.

 Blather 'Round is one of the most customizable games for the Jackbox Party Pack 7.
 As such, it has a lot of confusing content options.
 Here's a description of what each content means, along with some descriptions for the options: